• Restaurants

 The luxurious, River Walk-adjacent Hotel Emma was built from the bones of the 19th-century Brewhouse and celebrated its 10th anniversary in 2025.

-The hotel lobby showcases the brewery's industrial heritage, while guest rooms are furnished with attractive wood and leather furniture, as well as luxury linens.
+The hotel lobby showcases the brewery's industrial heritage, while guest rooms are furnished with attractive wood, leather furniture, and luxury linens.

 Overnight guests of Hotel Emma receive complimentary welcome drinks in the Library and Merit Coffee service in the mornings.
 The cavernous Sternewirth bar, developed from the brewery's old fermentation room, often fills up at night.
 Craft cocktails and live music attract hotel guests and visitors to the Pearl.